undecaf/typo3-in-a-box/README.md

 $ t3 env [option]...
 [NAME=VALUE]...
 ```

+If no `NAME=VALUE` pairs were specified then this command shows the current
+enrivonment.

 __Container engine:__
 the same engine as for the corresponding `t3 run` command.
 Use option&nbsp;`-e` (or `T3_ENGINE`) if necessary.